Social listening is a tool for monitoring digital conversations. It helps understand what customers are saying about brands, products, and industries.

 - Can be used as data sources in Analytics and Content Hub.

 How to Create a Query Set and Queries?

 Query sets define what content you want us to monitor for you, where we should search for it, and for how long it should collect the data.

-The query sets are created in a four-step query set wizard in which you choose the objective, specify your keyword-based queries, set up your data sets, name the query set, and define the date ranges.
+The query sets are created in a three-step query set wizard in which you specify your keyword-based queries, set up your data sets, name the query set, and define the date ranges.